Will the koalas be part of a breeding program in the future?

 Male koala, Dharuk, is part of the Species Survival Plan for the species in North America.
 His transfer is part of that program.
 We hope to host a breeding pair in the future.

-Does Dharuk have chlamydia?
+Do Koalas have chlamydia?

-All koalas in the U.S. are chlamydia-free, as they have been carefully raised and propagated in managed care..
+All koalas in the U.S. are chlamydia-free, as they have been carefully raised and propagated in managed care.

-Where did he come from?
+Where did they come from?

-Dharuk joined us from the San Diego Zoo in California.
+Dharuk, Myalla and Chuckels joined us from the San Diego Zoo in California.

 What is the best time to see the koalas?

-Why is he indoors?
+Why are they indoors?

 The specially designed indoor habitat is climate-controlled and allows koalas access to an outdoor, off-exhibit space.